Dhanushkodi ghost town near Rameswaram

 Dhanushkdi; ghost town; Tamil Nadu; ruins; uasatish;

-Dhanushkodi is an abandoned town which was devastated by a mega cyclone in 1964.
-Subsequently the place has remained uninhabited but for a few fishermen.
-At the south-eastern tip of Dhanushkodi you see side by side the waters of Indian Ocean and Bay of Bengal.
+Dhanushkodi is an abandoned town.
+A mega cyclone demolished it on the night of 23 December 1964.
+The storm brought a massive 25 ft tidal wave.
+Afterwards Dhanushkodi has remained a ghost town but for a few fishermen.
+At the south-east tip of Dhanushkodi you see the waters of Indian Ocean and Bay of Bengal side-by-side.

 Churh without roof; ruins; Tamil Nadu; uasatish; Rameswaram;